omidarmat/webDevNotes/html-css/html-css.md

 > This is a better way of implementing CSS, but there is yet another better way.
 If you have a lot of CSS code this will make the HTML file unmanagable.

 3. External CSS: In this way of implementing CSS, you create a new file in your project directoy, for instance, `style.css`.
 Then we need a way of connecting the HTML file to the CSS file.
-This is done by inserting a `<link>` element in the `head` element of the HTML document.
+This is done by inserting a `<link />` element in the `head` element of the HTML document.

 ```html
 <head>